Legal-NLP-EkStep/judgment_extractive_summarizer/readme.md

 We empirically found out that "Arguments" , "Issues" and "Decision" written in original judgement are very crisp and rich in information.
 So we do not try to summarize them.
 We carry forward all the sentences with these 3 roles directly into the summary.
 "Preamble" is important in setting the context of case and also copied to summary.
 For remaining rhetorical roles, we rank the sentences in descending order of importance as predicted by the AI model and choose the top ones as described in section 5.

-## 3. Data used for training summarizer model
+## 3. [Data](https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/judgement_extractive_summarizer/data/data.zip) used for training summarizer [model](https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/Extractive_summarization/model/model_headnotes/model.pt)
-Altohugh the style of writing the headnotes is not the best but it definitely captures important aspects of the judgment.
+Although the style of writing the headnotes is not the best but it definitely captures important aspects of the judgment.
 We used the headnotes published along with supreme court judgements from 1950 to 1994.
 After filtering for minimum lengths there are 10440 supreme court judgements which have headnotes.
 We split them randomly into 9337 train & 503 test judgments.
 We seperated the headnotes from judgment text.
 The headnotes are  abstractive summaries of judgement text.
 So we first found out the original judgment sentences from which headnotes were prepared.
 We used commonly used [heuristic](https://transformersum.readthedocs.io/en/latest/extractive/convert-to-extractive.html) of ROUGE maximization to convert these abstractive summaries to extractive summaries.
 Each of these judgements was also passed through our [Rhetorical Roles Prediction model](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline#6-training-baseline-model-on-train-data) to get predicted rhetorical roles for each of the senteces.
 So finally in training data for each of the sentences, we have a flag indicating if this sentence is important to be captured in summary and its rhetorical role.
 The intuition is that to decide if a sentences should be included in the summary, it is important not only to look at the words of the sentence but also the rhetorical role of that sentence.
 Certain rhetorical roles are more important than others and we hope that model would learn to capture this.

 ## 4. AI model Architecture (BERTSUM RR)